-Handy tips on tipping customs, shopping hours, restaurant etiquette, transport and more
+Handy hints on tipping, shopping hours, restaurant etiquette, taxis, transport and more

 Tipping in France